jwdagney55/jwdagney55.github.io/index.md

 [github Repository](https://github.com/jwdagney55/jwdagney55.github.io)

 ## Change Log
+### Portfolio Submission
+- Main project is the React Application ["Match Game"](https://jwdagney55.github.io/react-match-game/) (will take you to the website).
+[Here](https://github.com/jwdagney55/react-match-game) is the repository.
+Using useState, I keep track of the flip state of the list of cards in the Game, and use this to determine if the player has found a match, or if I should flip the cards back over if they have not found a match.
+When the match is found, the ScoreCard component is updated to show the new value of the score.
+Future implementation with the Bootstrap Check Boxes will allow the user to select which cards they want to play with.
+Note the cards are custom made.

 ### Portfolio Milestone 3
 - Watched Dr. Bart's YouTube video ([link](https://www.youtube.com/watch?v=q8eYF6cUi5c)) on creating a React App TA Trainer.
 Forked his repository and made minimal tests in my own [repository](https://github.com/jwdagney55/ta-trainer).
 GitHub pages is not currently working with this repo.
 - Created randomization of cards in Match Game.
 Repository can be found [here](https://github.com/jwdagney55/react-match-game).
 Though the first line in the commit messages says